aionescu/bfi/README.md

 ### Instruction conversion

 In some cases, certain instructions can be replaced with cheaper ones.

+For example, `Set` instructions are cheaper than `Add` instructions, since an `Add` needs to read the current cell, load the other number, perform the addition, then store it back into the current cell, while a `Set` only needs 1 load + write.

-For example, adding after a loop can be replaced with a `set` instruction, as the value of the cell is 0 (since it exited the loop), so the 2 instructions are equivalent.
+As such, an `Add` instruction after a loop can be replaced with a `Set` instruction, as the value of the cell is 0 (since it exited the loop), so the 2 instructions are equivalent.

 ```bf
 [-]+++ => Set 0, Add 3 => Set 3